mail4hafij/react_azure_devops_pipeline/README.md

 # Deploy React App in Azure windows App using Azure devops pipeline

-Azure devops pipeline (in yml) to deploy a frontend React project in azure App service (Windows machine) running on node stack.
+Azure devops pipeline (in yml) to deploy a React project in azure App service (Windows machine).

 Let's say we have a React project -

 - is maintained with yarn package management
 - has .env files in the root (usually .env files are not part of a git repo)

+### Good to know
+Many of the proposed solutions on the internet regarding this topic may not or should not work.
+Let me explain why other solutions may not or should not work

+- Adding pipeline variables (even though they are environment variables) should not work since a react app is run on the client side and there is no server side code that can inject environment variables to the react app.
+- Installing environment variable task on the classic pipeline should not work for the same reason.
+- Adding to Application Settings in azure app service should not work for the same reason.
+- Having .env or .env.development or .env.production file in a git repo should not be a good practice as it may compromise api keys and other sensitive information.

 ## Steps